 School bonds are a tool frequently used by Illinois school districts and their boards to raise money for large-scale projects.
 In short, bonds are a form of debt issued by a district that get purchased by investors.
 To compensate those investors for offering money upfront, the district will repay them the full value of the bond plus a small amount of interest over a set term.
 Because issuing debt creates financial risk for a district, voters in Illinois must approve of measures that would raise more than 6.9% of its Equalized Assessed Value (EAV) per an Illinois Association of School Boards article.
 EAV represents the taxable value of all properties within a town, township, special use district, or in this case, school district.

-Of the 2022 proposal, 7th grade mathematics teacher and Niles North volleyball coach Erin Labriola said, “Teachers have generally been supportive of referendums aimed at improving the learning environment… I was very interested in the potential of a single-building model to enhance our students’ learning environment and create a better workspace.”
+Of the 2022 proposal, seventh grade mathematics teacher and Niles North volleyball coach Erin Labriola said, “Teachers have generally been supportive of referendums aimed at improving the learning environment… I was very interested in the potential of a single-building model to enhance our students’ learning environment and create a better workspace.”
 Labriola and other teachers were also given the opportunity to speak with administrators on the proposal: “We discussed the pros and cons of the proposal, but ultimately the focus remained on what would be best for student learning.”

 Despite broad teacher support and promotion attempts by the district, 59% of Golf 67 voters rejected the referendum at the Jun.
 28, 2022 Gubernatorial Primary Election.
 The failure prompted Superintendent Dr. Susan Coleman to reconsider the district’s approach to the buildings.